quixio/quix-samples/python/others/streamlit/README.md

 # Streamlit

-[This code sample](https://github.com/quixio/quix-samples/tree/main/python/others/streamlit) demonsrates how to run a Streamlit dashboard that displays data from a database (InfluxDb in this example.)
+[This code sample](https://github.com/quixio/quix-samples/tree/main/python/others/streamlit) demonsrates how to run a Streamlit dashboard that displays data.

 ## How to run